donutrj/verdigris2/content/index.md

 The land is littered with petty kings.
 Leveraging a mix of mercenary troops and local armies, they war.
 Some ape the past, seeking to reclaim and rebuild the glory of old while others reject it, looking to the future.
 # Mechanics
 Verdigris is a classless system built on the Mutant: Year Zero Engine.
-Players make [[Player Characters#Attributes|tests]] and [[Player Characters#Saves|saves]] to overcome challenges and avoid harm.
+Players make [[Components of a Character#Attributes|tests]] and [[Components of a Character#Saves|saves]] to overcome challenges and avoid harm.
 Players roll pools of d6s, aiming to collect sixes, while weighing the risk of pushing the roll.

-Learn more about the [[Player Characters|player characters]] or build one here.
+Learn more about the [[Components of a Character|player characters]] or build one here.

 Verdigris is also heavily inspired by other games; originally called Symhammer - as a amalgam of Symbaroum and Warhammer Fantasy.
 Inspiration is also taken from Knave, WutC, and many, many blog posts.